It’s not falling down and it’s NOT Tower Bridge | The history of London Bridge

 Over the subsequent decades and despite opening of other bridges, London Bridge was one of the busiest parts of the whole capital.
 City bosses managed to widen the bridge in 1902-04, however subsequent surveys over the early 20th century showed the bridge was sinking an inch every eight years.
 The local government knew the bridge wasn’t up to the demands of growing London and its traffic.
+(Watch 1960s footage by British Pathe of London Bridge in rush hour).
 In 1967, the Common Council of the City of London decided to look for potential buyers after council member Ivan Luckin suggested putting it up for sale.
 In April 1968, American businessman Robert P McCulloch bought it for just over £1million.
 There’s an urban myth that McCulloch thought he was buying the grander Tower Bridge instead, but this was denied at the time by Luckin.
 Rennie’s bridge was then taken apart and shipped over to the newly-built Lake Havasu City in Arizona, USA, where it still stands today.
 (Watch footage of the Lord Mayor of London, Sir Peter Studd, travelling to Arizona for the official opening of the bridge in 1971).

 So last, but not least, we come to the current modern London Bridge, which was designed by British architect William Holford (1907-1975) and engineers Mott, Hay and Anderson.
 The bridge comprised of three spans of prestressed-concrete box girders and is 283 metres long and 32 metre wide.
 It took five years to build at a cost of £4million and was opened by Queen Elizabeth II on 17 March 1973.
 Despite its grand history (or at least its predecessors which bared its name), London Bridge is now one of the youngest spanning the Thames.
 However, with the opening of the Millennium Bridge and plans for new crossings in Vauxhall and Temple, it won’t look so ‘young’ after all.